AndyMDH/meeting-graph/README.md

 thoughts — into a linked, tagged Obsidian knowledge graph.
 A daily pipeline does the organizing so you don't have to.

-I'm a consultant with back-to-back calls and no talent for note-taking.
+As a consultant I have absolutely no talent or desire for note-taking.
 Cortex is the fix: capture everything, let a daily pipeline remember it.
 Nothing but the captured text touches the network, and only via the Anthropic API through Claude Code.